-It’s Surname Saturday.
-This week I’m remembering my great great grandfather Henry D. Snyder of Montgomery County, Pennsylvania.
+It’s Saturday again and this week I’m remembering my great great grandfather Henry D. Snyder of Montgomery County, Pennsylvania.